jckuester/awsweeper/README.md

 You are using this tool at your own risk!
 I will not take any responsibility if you delete any critical resources in your production environments.
 Use it for your test accounts only.

-The tool makes use of the delete functions in the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).